BurntSushi/rfcs/text/0000-simd-redux.md

 [summary]: #summary

-This RFC proposes the stabilization of explicit support for vendor dependent intrinsics and a very small API for vendor independent SIMD operations.
+This RFC proposes the stabilization of explicit support for vendor dependent intrinsics and a small API for vendor independent SIMD operations.
 Vendor dependent intrinsics are normal Rust functions that roughly match the interfaces defined by various vendors, such as [Intel's intrinsics](https://software.intel.com/sites/landingpage/IntrinsicsGuide/) or
 [ARM's NEON intrinsics](http://infocenter.arm.com/help/index.jsp?topic=/com.arm.doc.dui0491h/CIHJBEFE.html).

-The primary goal of this effort is to provide explicit access to vendor dependent intrinsics to programmers on stable Rust.
-The secondary goal of this effort is to start the experimentation of higher level SIMD APIs in the Rust ecosystem.
+The primary goal of this RFC is to provide explicit access to vendor dependent intrinsics to programmers on stable Rust.
+The secondary goal of this RFC is to start the experimentation of higher level SIMD APIs in the Rust ecosystem.
 This is the *beginning* of SIMD on Rust, not the end.

+# Terminology
+[terminology]: #terminology

+Before getting into the meat of the RFC, it would be a good idea to cover some basic terminology used throughout this RFC.

+* **SIMD** - SIMD stands for Single Instruction, Multiple Data.
+It is an umbrella term to refer to a class of CPU instructions that exploit hardware level parallelism to operate on multiple piece of data simultaneously.
+* **SIMD vector** - Also sometimes written as simply "vector," is the unit of data that SIMD CPU instructions act upon.
+An example of a SIMD vector is `f32x4` (or Intel's equivalent, `__m128`), which is a sequence of 4 32-bit single-precision floating pointer numbers, occupying exactly 128-bits.
+  Vectors come in many shapes and sizes, for example a `u8x16` is a 128-bit vector of 16 unsigned 8-bit integers and a `i32x8` is a 256-bit vector of 8 signed 32-bit integer.
+* **lane configuration** - A lane configuration refers to the number of units in a SIMD vector.
+For example, a `f32x4` vector has 4 32-bit lanes, and a `i8x32` has 32 8-bit lanes.
+* **vendor** - A company that produces CPUs, e.g., Intel and ARM.
+* **vendor independent API** - An API defined in terms of SIMD vectors that works on all supported platforms and *may* use special SIMD instructions on some platforms.
+For example, adding two vectors of `f32x4` can be done on CPUs with Intel SSE2 support in a single CPU instruction.
+If no such analogous support is available, then the addition of two vectors is done using normal instructions.
+The point of a vendor independent API is that it *abstracts away* the portability concerns of SIMD.
+* **vendor dependent API** - An API defined in terms of specific instructions made available by vendors.
+Using a vendor dependent API is not portable, which means all uses must somehow check that the APIs used are actually available on the platform where the program is executed.
+A vendor dependent API is typically defined by the vendor itself using C functions and types, however, this RFC proposes its own mechanical translation of the API to Rust.
+* **instruction set extensions** - A set of CPU instructions that have been added to the set of instructions normally supported by a CPU vendor.
+For example, `x86_64` corresponds to a specific set of CPU instructions that are guaranteed to be available on all CPUs advertising `x86_64` support.
+  Over the years, new instructions have been added on top of this set as new CPUs have been released.
+This means that the set of instructions supported by any given `x86_64` CPU varies depending on the specific model of the CPU.
+  **Note that instruction set extensions are mostly operations that act upon SIMD vectors.** Even though not all extensions are SIMD, we still sometimes use SIMD as an umbrella term to refer to them.
+* **SSE** - SSE stands for Streaming SIMD Extensions.
+SSE is an example of a set of instruction set extensions for `x86` and `x86_64`.
+There are several versions of SSE that have been released over the years.
+Confusingly, `x86_64` actually includes SSE2 as part of its base set of instructions, which means every single `x86_64` CPU is guaranteed to have all SSE and SSE2 instructions.
+Instructions introduced in SSE3, SSSE3, SSE4.1, SSE4.2, etc., are not guaranteed to be available on any given `x86_64` CPU.
+* **NEON** - NEON is an instruction set extension, just like SSE, except it's for ARM CPUs, not Intel.
+* **compiler intrinsic** - A special type of function made available by the compiler. (**Note**: This RFC does not propose the stabilization of any compiler intrinsics.)
+* **vendor intrinsic** - A normal Rust function whose API mechanically matches the API specified by a vendor.

 # Motivation
 [motivation]: #motivation